arkeodev/nlp/README.md

 - **01_Fine_Tuning.ipynb**: An introductory notebook providing an overview of the Hugging Face ecosystem and its capabilities.
 - **02_LoRA.ipynb**: A dive into the foundational libraries and how to evaluate NLP models using Hugging Face tools.

+### Transfer Learning
+- **transfer_learning.ipynb**: This notebook provides an in-depth exploration of transfer learning techniques, illustrating how pre-trained models can be adapted for new tasks with minimal training data.

+### Quantization
+- **01_data_types_and_downcasting.ipynb**: This notebook explores various data types that are used in Machine Learning weights and activities and demonstrates techniques for downcasting to optimize memory usage.
+- **02_linear_quantization.ipynb**: This notebook provides a detailed guide on linear quantization methods and their applications in machine learning.
+- **03_qlora.ipynb**: This notebook introduces QLoRA (Quantized Low-Rank Adaptation), explaining its principles and showcasing practical examples.
+-  **04_PRILoRA_GPTQ_GGML_GGUF_AWQ.ipynb**: This comprehensive notebook covers advanced quantization techniques, including PRILoRA, GPTQ, GGML, GGUF, and AWQ, with examples.

 ## Getting Started

 To dive into these notebooks: